Hazardous Wastes

 6.

-Strengtheningof SPCBs interms oman-power, infrastructure and trained technical
+Strengtheningof SPCBs interms of man-power, infrastructure and trained technical

 personnel athigher level